 - When you find yourself repeating the same tasks every day/week or month

 - When you find yourself being reactive rather than proactive.
 If you wake up in the morning and have to check your email in case there are fires to put you, you should use systems to deal with this.

 - When you struggle to plan the long-term strategy for the business because you’re too busy working on the day-to-day.

 - If you ever want to sell your business

 A business is only sellable if you have documented procedures in place that can be taken on by someone else.
-If you are your business and without you it doesn’t run, it’s a job.
-An excellent book I read on this is Built to Sell that teaches the process of going from having a “job” to creating a sellable business.
+If you are your business and without you, it doesn’t run, it’s a job.
+An excellent book I read on this is Built to Sell which teaches the process of going from having a “job” to creating a sellable business.